-I love baking, but vegan baking is not really my forte.
+I creating vegan recipes, but vegan baking is not really my forte.
 The truth is I totally understand the science and technique of traditional baking and vegan baking breaks all those rules.
 But sometimes I’m able to ignore my instincts screaming at me and create a vegan WINNER!
 Maybe it was my love of peanut butter or maybe all the research I did, but these vegan peanut butter cookies turned out awesome!

 In the past I’ve used flax seeds as the binder for vegan baking recipes, but I’m not fond of the flavor or texture of a flax egg in cookies.
 Enter aquafaba!
 You know the bean water you normally pour down the drain after you open a can of chickpeas?
 It’s an amazing egg replacement that makes perfect meringues, pancakes and brownies.

 The result is a vegan cookie that tastes just like the traditional recipe.
 I even tested them on Kevin’s coworkers and they were blown away!
 That being said, just because the cookie tastes traditional does not mean the dough behaved traditionally!